 2.1 MSID Pair Allocation Notification

-Where a VLP has registered a Secondary BM Unit, or a Supplier intends to use an Additional Primary) BM Unit, for the purposes of providing Balancing Services, the BM Unit must be specified in terms of the component MSID Pairs.
+Where a VLP has registered a Secondary BM Unit, or a Supplier intends to use an Additional Primary BM Unit, for the purposes of providing Balancing Services, the BM Unit must be specified in terms of the component MSID Pairs.
+Where the NETSO has contracts with non BM Applicable Balancing Services Providers, it must specify the MSID Pairs that may be used to provide those non BM Applicable Balancing Services.